Foxy (Merrie Melodies): Merrie Melodies

 Foxy was the star of the first Merrie Melodies cartoons Ising directed for producer Leon Schlesinger (Ising had already helped his partner Hugh Harman create another series, titled Looney Tunes, with the character Bosko).
 Foxy's first appearance on screen was in August 1931 in Lady, Play Your Mandolin!
 This short set in the Old West features Foxy developing affection for the tavern singer who would become his girlfriend.

+On October 3, 1931, a second short, One More Time, was released.
+The character was believed by many to be killed off in the final scene, as a crow shoots Foxy in the back after he successfully captures a street gang.

 Foxy and his then-nameless girlfriend would appear in another cartoon that same year: Smile, Darn Ya, Smile!
-(September 5, 1931), a musical set on a trolley.
-The plot bears some similarities to Trolley Troubles, a 1927 Oswald the Lucky Rabbit cartoon to which Harman and Ising contributed.
-This also marks the first time Foxy's name was mentioned.
+(October 10, 1931), a musical set on a trolley.
+This also marks the first time Foxy's name was mentioned and would become Foxy's final appearance in the Merrie Melodies series.
+Despite this, he has a cameo appearance in the Looney Tunes film Bosko's Fox Hunt as a generic fox.

-On October 3, 1931, a third short, One More Time, was released.
-This musical cops-'n'-robbers cartoon would become Foxy's final appearance in the Merrie Melodies series and the character was believed by many to be killed off in the final scene, as a crow shoots Foxy in the back after he successfully captures a street gang.

 Foxy's film career ended abruptly with a phone call by Walt Disney, who asked Ising not to use a character so visually similar to Mickey Mouse.
 He was then replaced by Piggy, who appeared in the following two Merrie Melodies cartoons.

-At the end of each short, Foxy peeks out from behind a bass drum that reads "A MERRIE MELODY", walks and says to the viewer, "So long, folks!", while raising his arm, which would become the sign-off for Merrie Melodies cartoons until the end of 1934.
+At the end of each short, Foxy peeks out from behind a bass drum that reads "A MERRIE MELODY", walks and says to the viewer, "So long, folks!", while raising his arm, which would become the sign-off for Merrie Melodies cartoons until mid-1934.

-Upon leaving Warner Bros. two years later, Ising took the rights to Foxy and other characters he and/or Harman conceived (including Piggy and Goopy Geer).
+Upon leaving Warner Bros. two years later, Ising took the rights to Foxy and other characters he and Harman conceived (including Piggy and Goopy Geer).
 Though Harman-Ising eventually found another distributor in Metro-Goldwyn-Mayer, none of their WB-era characters besides Bosko appeared in any more theatrical cartoons.
 All three Foxy shorts eventually went into the public domain.